JRCSTU/wltp/docs/metrics.rst

-In order to maintain the algorithm stable, a lot of effort has been put to setup a series of test-case and metrics to check the sanity of the results and to compare them with the Heinz-db tool or other datasets included in the project.
+In order to maintain the algorithm stable, a lot of effort has been put to setup a series of test-case and metrics to check the sanity of the results and to compare them with the AccDB tool or other datasets included in the project.
 These tests can be found in the :file:`/tests/` folders.

 Additionally, below are *auto-generated* representative diagrams with the purpose